tusharsadhwani/blog/src/pages/post/builtins.md

 What this means is that all `int`s are valid as a `float` as well as a `complex`, but not the other way around.
 Similarly, all `float`s are also valid as a `complex`.

 > If you don't know, `complex` is the implementation for "complex numbers" in Python.
-They're a really common tool for mathematics.
+They're a really common tool in mathematics.

 Let's take a look at them: